davidmreed/davidmreed.github.io/_posts/2016-07-09-filemaker-into-salesforce.md

 export the entire column set and infer typing, both because it's easy to get wrong and because the database contained roughly 100 calculation and summary fields that did not need to be migrated to Salesforce.
-(About 80% of these fields were equivalent to Salesforce rollups or formula fields, but weren't being used or were calculating based on long-obsolete data.
+(About 80% of these fields were equivalent to Salesforce rollups or formula fields, but weren't being used or were calculating based on obsolete data.
 The other 20% were providing values that were part of the user interface in the main FileMaker layout).
 I wanted to avoid hand-editing the column set in the export file, since I knew I would be iterating the import several times to get it right.
 I also couldn't pick and choose in building the export itself, since the export UI does not identify calculation fields or display sample data.
 I needed something that could be parsed and automated.

-It's possible to generate an XML schema for a FileMaker database - but only if you have FileMaker Pro Advanced.
+It's possible to generate an XML schema for a FileMaker database - but only in FileMaker Pro Advanced.
 With the Pro edition, my only option was the "Print" button in the Manage Database interface, yielding a PDF file with columns for Field Name, Field Type, and some additional details on picklist fields and calculations.
 I fed this PDF into an online PDF-Excel converter.
 (There are many; I used Nitro).